 AM2 – There is that theatrical thing as well in the shallowness of the space, it’s the thing in space.
 There isn’t any thing behind it there aren’t any trees there is not a room, there is nothing else to say.

 AM – I was thinking more psychological reasons, in terms of isolation.

 AM2 – That’s true.

 D – I was going to say something more about it being really three dimensional and very flat at the same time.
-The paintings, they can be very three dimensional and very flat at the same time.
-You get that with a minimalist Gestalt, the idea of looking at something and being enveloped in it then realising you’re in space looking at it.
+I get that with the paintings, they can be very three dimensional and very flat at the same time.
+You get that with a minimalist soul the idea of looking at something and being enveloped in it then realising you’re in space looking at it.

 J – Maybe we should progress into the next room to look at the drawings?
 Am I right it saying they take us on a roughly chronological trajectory round the room?

 D – Yeah I think so, I think it goes 2012, 2011, 10, 9 and I think the ones on your left are around 08 09